THE SOLAR SHARE

-This artistic provocation seeks to estimate the orders of magnitude of new solar energy income metabolized by photosynthetic organisms at a planetary scale, a process fundamental to all planetary life.
+This artistic provocation estimates how much new solar energy is metabolized by photosynthetic organisms at a planetary scale — a process fundamental to life on Earth.

 THE SOLAR SHARE stages a form of planetary economics based on photosynthesis.
-Every day a microalgae culture converts sunlight into edible biomass.
-The yield of the 1 sq.m bioreactor is a concrete means of measuring solar income—actual new energy entering the Earth’s metabolism.
+Every day, a one-square-meter microalgae bioreactor converts sunlight into edible biomass.
+This daily yield becomes a concrete measure of solar income: actual new energy entering Earth’s living metabolism.

 A PROJECT BY DISNOVATION.ORG — 2024...
-[INSTALLATION, AUTOMATED SPIRULINA CULTIVATION, LIVE STREAMING, CUSTOM SOFTWARES]
+[INSTALLATION, AUTOMATED SPIRULINA CULTIVATION, LIVE STREAMING, CUSTOM SOFTWARE]

 CO-DESIGN: KATHARINA AMMANN | PROJECT ASSISTANTS: ROMAIN THERON, LÉO LIMA